-Since the Cornelissen case (Court of Cassation, First Civil Chamber, 20 February 2007, Appeal No. 05-14082), the enforcing court is only obliged to verify the indirect competence of the foreign court, which
+Since the Cornelissen case (Court of Cassation, First Civil Chamber, 20 February 2007, Appeal No. 05-14082), the enforcing court is only obliged to verify the indirect competence of the foreign court, which means that there must be a connection between the subject matter of the dispute and the foreign court to which the dispute has been referred.
+Furthermore, French courts must not have had exclusive subject-matter jurisdiction.

-The Court of Cassation continues to apply the principles developed in the Cornelissen case (see Court of Cassation, First Civil Chamber, 4 May 2017, Appeal No. 16-13.645; and more recently Court of Cassation, First Civil Chamber, 15 May 2018, Appeal No. 17-17.546).
+The Court of Cassation continues to apply the principles developed in the Cornelissen case (see Court of Cassation, First Civil Chamber, 4 May 2017, Appeal No. 16-13.645; and Court of Cassation, First Civil Chamber, 15 May 2018, Appeal No. 17-17.546).